 A Department Within a Large Business

-Running a large, existing organization, you will have individual departments that can use scenario planning to anticipate changes in their specific sectors, enabling them to tailor their strategies to meet changing demands or challenges.
-Running scenario planning projects across your different business areas can keep them ahead of the curve.
+In a big, established organization, each department can use scenario planning to prepare for changes in their areas, allowing them to adjust their strategies to address new demands or challenges.
+Implementing scenario planning projects across your various business areas can help them stay ahead.

 Stock or Crypto Traders